Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Conclusions

 \section{Conclusions}

-To track time-varying topologies from noisy observations in the presence of missing data, two online algorithms, i.e., JSTISO and JSTIRSO have been proposed by minimizing an online joint optimization criterion.
+To track time-varying topologies from noisy observations in the presence of missing data, the online algorithm JSTIRSO has been proposed by minimizing an online joint optimization criterion.
 Thanks to a carefully formulated loss function, joint signal and topology estimation can be carried out efficiently (especially in the case of the low-complexity JSTISO); moreover, the performance of JSTIRSO has been characterized theoretically.
 To this end, a dynamic regret bound has been derived as a function of the path length (which quantifies the variation in the topologies) and cumulative error on the gradient (which quantifies the effect of noise and missing values).
-The error on the gradient is in turn bounded [cf. Lemma \ref{lemma:e}] as a function of the maximum deviation of the inexact variables $ \bm g, \hbm \Phi[t], \hbm r[t] $ from their associated true values.
+The error on the gradient is in turn bounded [cf. Lemma \ref{lemma:e}] as a function of the maximum deviation of the (inexact) estimate of the auxiliary variables from their associated true values.
 The bound on the dynamic regret becomes sublinear in scenarios where the variation in the time-varying topologies, the probability of missing data, and the observation noise level are vanishing with time.
-Numerical results have shown that JSTISO and JSTIRSO can track the time-varying topologies from noisy observations with missing values.
+Numerical results have shown that JSTIRSO can track the time-varying topologies from noisy observations with missing values with a smaller deviation than (state-of-the-art) JISGoT.
 Future research avenues include the combination of the proposed strategy with tools related to Kalman filtering and smoothing \cite{ioannidis2019semiblindinference} to ascertain its improvement in terms of performance.

 \if\editmode1

 \else \fi